Bella Bixby

-Annabella Madeleine Bixby (née Geist; born November 20, 1995) is an American soccer player who plays as a goalkeeper for Portland Thorns FC.
+Annabella Madeleine Bixby (née Geist; born November 20, 1995) is an American professional soccer player who plays as a goalkeeper for Portland Thorns FC of the National Women's Soccer League (NWSL).

-Early life
+Early life and college career

 Bixby attended Rex Putnam High School in Milwaukie, Oregon.
+Bixby signed a letter of intent to play at Oregon State University on February 5, 2014.